 In another life, Susan cleaned funeral homes and vacuumed around the dead.
 An unspoken element of respect existed within that job; as the intimate invitation into people's lives is never taken lightly.
 Susan's work has appeared in The Sun Magazine, .Cent Magazine, Rain Taxi Review of Books and Water~Stone Review.
-Her paintings have shown in Midway Journal, New England Review, Catamaran Literary Reader, Hayden's Ferry Review, and are upcoming in Fourth River, Brink and Bracken.
+Her paintings have shown in Midway Journal, New England Review, Catamaran Literary Reader, Hayden's Ferry Review, Brink and Penn Review.

 Kathy believes in the power of fiction.
 It can bring to light our hidden self and reveal the truth that our human souls are all connected.
 Stories can simply bring our imagination to life, make us laugh, and please us with a happy ending.
 Her stories have appeared in New Plains Review and Dust & Fire.